U.S. business activity growth slows as services soften

 MIXED OUTLOOK

-There were several signs in the report that suggested the Fed's interest rate hikes might be making progress towards taming inflation that remains well above its 2% target.
+The report included several signs that suggested the Fed's interest rate hikes might be making progress towards taming inflation that remains well above its 2% target.

 Firms in manufacturing and services both increased workforce headcount in July, but the combined rate of job creation was at a six-month low, suggesting a cooling in an otherwise resilient job market.